museomix/museomix.org/wp-content/plugins/wp-realtime-sitemap/readme.txt

 1. Supports I18n for translation.
 1. Supports use of the wordpress shortcode for including the sitemap in pages and posts.
 1. Supports menus created with the inbuilt WordPress Menu Editor.
-1. Works on WordPress Multisite (WPMU) blogs.
+1. Works on WordPress Multisite (WPMU, WPML) blogs.
 1. Comes with an uninstaller, if you dont want it anymore just deactivate the plugin and delete it from within wordpress and it will delete all of its settings itself.

 I cant think of anything else that I personally would need this plugin to do for my own use, if anyone feels it doesn't meet what they need, or has any suggestions as to how to make it better then do please get in touch with me and I will see what I can do to accomodate your requests.